foundersandcoders/our-site-v3/src/pages/documents/coaching.md

 ## What equipment will you need?
 - You will need access to a computer with an internet connection

-### Book an initial assessment with us through your Job Centre Plus work coach
+### Book an initial assessment through your Job Centre Plus work coach

 ## Participating job centres
 - Finsbury Park